-Objective: The ACE Program offers state-approved certification in an accelerated delivery format for students 23 years of age and older with a bachelor's degree in a content area upon entry.
+Objective: The Adult and Professional Program in Secondary Education offers state-approved certification in an accelerated delivery format for students 23 years of age and older with a bachelor's degree in a content area upon entry.
 Much of the required coursework for secondary certification also fulfills requirements for the NNU master's program in Curriculum and Instruction.

-Administrator: Director, ACE Program

-Requirements: See graduate catalog for list of required courses and program certification requirements.
+Administrator: Director, Adult and Professional Programs in Education Requirements: See graduate catalog for list of required courses and program certification requirements.